 PLYMOUTH PROFESSIONAL BUSINESS WOMEN

-Plymouth Professional Business Women's Recognition Banquet will recognize Karene Boos
+Plymouth Professional Business Women's Recognition Banquet recognized Karene Boos

 on Tuesday, April 9th at Amore.

 PBW President, Michelle Manthey and PBW Treasurer, Deb Friederichs, nominated Karene Boos.